Shutter speed is the most obvious contributing factor to exposure. Alongside aperture and ISO, it has the biggest effect on your photos.

 Like ISO and aperture in photography, we use stops to indicate changes in shutter speed.
 But it’s a lot easier to wrap your head around than in the case of f-stops regarding aperture.

-A stop up in shutter speed (e.g., from 1/100 to 1/50 s) doubles the amount of light, and a step down (e.g., from 1/50 to 1/100 s) halves the light.
+One stop up in shutter speed (e.g., from 1/100 to 1/50 s) doubles the amount of light, and a step down (e.g., from 1/50 to 1/100 s) halves the light.

-Freezing your subject needs a fast shutter speed.
+Freezing your subject requires a fast shutter speed.
 There’s no motion blur when you take a photo at a fast shutter speed (usually 1/500 s and above).
 It doesn’t suit all shots, as images taken at these speeds tend to appear flat.

 The faster the subject moves relative, the faster the shutter speed you need.
 For example, a fighter jet up close will need a 1/2000 s shutter speed or higher.
 A person riding a bike might only need 1/500 s.